 To decorate the cookies, dip them into the glaze.
 You can also use a spoon, food-grade paintbrush, or piping bag to decorate the cookies.
 Allow the glaze to dry on the cookies before serving.

-Servings and Preparation Time – Colorful Cookie Glaze (with a Shiny Finish)
+Servings and Preparation Time - Colorful Cookie Glaze (with a shiny finish)

 Tips And Tricks For Making Glazes For Cookies

 For other delicious flavors, you can add two ounces of melted chocolate to the glaze.
-If you want a wonderful fall flavor combination, you can add 1/4 teaspoon cinnamon and 1/8 teaspoon nutmeg.
+If you want a wonderful flavor combination, you can add 1/4 teaspoon cinnamon and 1/8 teaspoon nutmeg.
 There are several amazing flavor mix-ins you can add to elevate your cookies.

 When decorating your cookies, it is best to do it on a wire rack with parchment paper underneath.
 That way any glaze that drips off will go onto the parchment paper, making for easy cleanup.
-The cookies will stay fresh for up to five days at room temperature in an airtight container or up to 10 days in the fridge.
+The cookies will stay fresh for up to five days at room temperature in an airtight container, or up to 10 days in the fridge.

 If you have any leftover glaze, you can store it in an airtight container in the fridge.
 It will last for up to 10 days in the fridge.
-Allow the glaze to reach room temperature before using.
+Allow the glaze to reach room temperature before use.

 Equipment